You may have already read first part of this blog post I’m Not Just The Girl You Call in An Emergency where I told you:

-You need to work out when energetically you’re in a really good place to carry out this new habit because your brain will naturally want to rebel and resist.
+Work out when energetically you’re in a good place to take action.
+Your brain will naturally want to rebel and resist.
 You have to give yourself the chance of more success because that’s more motivating and make it easy for yourself.

 We all have a belief that doing a new thing should be a struggle and it should be difficult and hard work.
 No, no, no, no, no!
 Just make it easy, just get on and do it!
 As long as you’re taking action, it’s small bits of action, you will achieve it.
 You will!

-Coaches like me keep people on track in a really nice, caring, non judgemental, supportive, friendly, smiley way.
-Or maybe you’ve got a buddy to keep you in check or if you’re doing it with someone else at the same time.
+Coaches like me keep people on track in a really nice, caring, non judgemental, supportive way.
+Have you got a buddy to keep you in check or if you’re doing it with someone else at the same time.
 My coaching programmes, are designed to teach you how to do it for yourself.
 It’s not about making you dependable on a Coach, it’s about internalising the new stuff and giving you the tools to be able to do it for yourself.
 To make yourself accountable.
 Say it out loud “Today I’m going to do this” and get on and do it!